 Welcome and thank you for taking the time to visit my site.
-After Arthur was created very recently following the loss of our son Arthur in July 2017.
+After Arthur was created following the loss of our son Arthur in July 2017.
 After what was a very easy and straight forward second pregnancy, Arthur was Stillborn at 36 weeks on the 19th July 2017.
 Arthur died due to a tight true knot in his umbilical cord.
 Something that cannot be predicted or prevented.
-Losing our perfect baby boy was something that happened very suddenly and we are still in the very early stages of grief and loss.
+Losing our perfect baby boy was something that happened very suddenly and without any warning.

 I felt so lonely in the first few weeks after losing Arthur, how can this happen to us?
 Surely this is rare?
 Stillbirth can’t be something that happens in this day and age….. all of these things went through my mind.
 It was then that I discovered that Stillbirth although uncommon is not rare, in the UK 1 in 200 pregnancies end in Stillbirth, but yet nobody talks about it.
 Over 3,600 babies are stillborn in the UK each year and yet there is a deafening silence over this.